lambdaAgent/senior_web_ND_02Transport_app/README.md

 # Project02 - Transport-Planner App

 ### RUN:
+1. clone
+2. npm install
+3. To run client:
-1. cd build
+   * cd build
-2. python -m simpleHTTPServer <port>
+   * python -m simpleHTTPServer <port>
+4. Client app does not have initial data of each stations.
+It will fetch from local-server
+5. to run server:
+   * node ./Server/SERVER.js

 ### Notes for build files:
-1. final working files are in build directory, everything else are for development files
-2. needs localserver for react-router
-3. library used: react-create-app, react-router
+1. library used: react-create-app, react-router
-4. password:
-  * at least 8 characters
-  * must include at least one Capital Letter
-5. From project rubrics: "You do not need to create a real back-end or save user information, but the app must provide a form for users to create an account." <br/>
-   So,  I decide not to use any authentication, nor saving the new user account <br/>
-**Signup form will route to "/" (homepage), after the user submit the form and pass all validation**
+2. All Components in Jsx are compiled into build directory
-6. directory for build:
+3. directory for build:
    * /build
      * /static
        * /css